everx-labs/TonNfcClientAndroid/README.md

 ```

 Here you see the log of APDU commands sent to the card and their responses in raw format.
 And in the end there is a final wrapped response.

+In both scenarios to keep NFC connection alive you must not move the card and smartphone.
+They should have constant physical contact at least until you will get the message on the toast "NFC Card operation is finished!".
+In the case of fail you'll get the message on the toast "NFC Card operation failed!".

+Android smartphone is capable to hold NFC connection for a very long time if this connection is loaded (i.e. we continue sending APDU commands).
+If you stop sending APDU commands, NFC card will be disconnected after 30 seconds passed.
+Also if your screen went out, smartphone interrupts the connection.

 ## Card activation